canonical/snapd/overlord/README.md

 State managers
 ---------------
 State managers are used to manage both the working state and the on-disk snap state.
 They all implement the `overlord.StateManager` interface.
-Code-wise together with a few other auxiliary components they live in `overlord` and its subpackages. `overlord.Overlord` itself is responsible for wiring and coordination of all of these
+Code-wise, together with a few other auxiliary components, they live in `overlord` and its subpackages. `overlord.Overlord` itself is responsible for the wiring and coordination of all of these.

 In broad terms, state managers have assigned responsibilities for different subsystems, and these are in mostly orthogonal areas.
 They then participate in the management and bookkeeping of the state via various mechanisms.